djhmateer/djhmateer.github.io/_posts/2023-07-29-imovie for youtube.md

 - m - mark
 - cmb b - blade

 - l and k - scrub left and right fast
 - arrow - scrub left and right
 - up arrow - beginning of current clip

+- Cmd + - - zoom in and out
+- r - range  (to sort out peaking audio levels)
+- option key on keyboard to create anohter copy of a sound/clip

+- m - mark (put on a visual marker) so can get audio to sync to music

 - Cmd N - create new project (from home screen)
 - Cmd i - import media